 On June 2nd, 2019, I ran another Rock ‘n’ Roll marathon here in San Diego.
-I didn’t finish in the time I expected I will but it was still my personal best with 5 hour and 5 mins.
-My projection time was 4 hour and 40 mins.
+I didn’t finish it in the time I expected I would, but it was still my personal best with 5 hours and 5 mins.
+My projection time was 4 hours and 40 mins.
 But I started struggling with the ache in my lower back after mile 18.
-Nevertheless, I was happy that I didn’t gave up considering the training I did which was insufficient.
-And the injuries I was carrying with me.
-I was not in as bad shape as I was in my first marathon but it was still painful which made it so much fun.
+Nevertheless, I was happy that I didn’t give up, considering the training I did was insufficient.
+And also, the injuries I was carrying with me made it quite tricky.
+I was not in bad shape as I was during the first marathon, but it was still painful, which made it all the more fun.
 I love going through pain and hurting myself to achieve something.
 It is the best feeling ever.

-Running marathons doesn’t came naturally to me.
+Running marathons doesn’t come naturally to me.
 In fact, when I was a kid, I was the fattest in my class for long years.
-I was overweight, my dad had to get my trousers stitched because the jeans in the kid’s section won’t fit me.
-I used to have tough time walking long distance because I used to get rashes on my thighs because of continuous friction between them.
-But something happened when I was 12-year-old.
-I participated in my first 400-meter race, happening in my school.
+I was overweight.
+My dad had to get my trousers stitched because the jeans in the kid’s section didn’t fit me.
+I used to have a tough time walking long distances because I used to get rashes on my thighs because of the continuous friction between them.
+But something happened when I was 12 years old.
+I participated in my first 400-meter race, that took place in my school.
 Everyone was laughing while looking at me on the start line of the race.
-Probably everyone thought I am going to give up before the race ends.
-I might not finish the race and if I will then it would be me walking in half of the race.
-I hated it, I decided in my mind, that I am going to run that 400 meters whatsoever.
+Probably everyone thought I was going to give up before the race ends.
+They probably thought that I might not even finish the race, and if I did, it was because instead of running, I simply walked.
+I hated it, and I decided in my mind that I am going to run that 400 meters whatsoever.

-This is me when I was 9 year old, and I grew fatter even faster until I turned 12
+This was me when I was nine years old, and I grew fatter even faster until I turned 12

-I finished last, but here is the thing, I didn’t stopped running.
+I finished last, but here is the thing, I didn’t stop running.
 I didn’t walk, I ran the whole race.
 Not to prove everyone wrong but to prove myself right.
 Hundreds of thoughts came across my mind while running that four-hundred-meter race.
-I can see all that time when I let myself down and how bad that feeling was.
+In my mind I could see all those times when I let myself down and how horrible that feeling was.
 I didn’t want to give up this time.
-Although 400-meter sounds a small distance but it was hell of a run for that fat kid.
+Although 400-meter sounds a small distance but it was a hell of a run for that fat kid.
 When I finished the race, it was the best feeling ever.
 I didn’t care if I came last because I was not competing to beat anyone else but myself and I won in that sense.
 And then I decided no matter what, I will never give up on anything in my life.
-I might fail to achieve the best of something but I will never fail to attempt on something and I won’t fail to become the best version of myself.
+I might fail to achieve the best of something but I will never fail to attempt something, and I won’t fail to become the best version of myself.

 Since then, I fell in love with running.
-I used to struggle a lot with it in beginning but I became use to it.
-I started losing weight and running became my stress buster.
-I ran my first half marathon and finished it in 2 hour and 5 mins and then I started participating in marathons.
-I have only run two of those till now but I am planning to run more.
-The first marathon was brutal because I didn’t train even for a day since I need to finish an academic project.
+I used to struggle a lot with it in the beginning, but I became used to it.
+I started losing weight, and running became my stress buster.
+I ran my first half marathon and finished it in 2 hours and 5 mins and then I started participating in marathons.
+I have only run two of those till now, but I am planning to run more.
+The first marathon was brutal because I didn’t train even for a day since I needed to finish an academic project.
 I finished that in 6 hours and 15 mins.
-I train a bit for this one and there was a marginal improvement.
-I am going to train harder for my next one and I am targeting to finish my third one in 4 hour and 30 mins.
-The goal is to qualify for Boston marathon and run that one.
+I prepared a bit for the second one, and there was a marginal improvement.
+I will train harder for my next one, and I will finish my third one in 4 hours and 30 mins.
+The goal is to qualify for the Boston marathon and run that one.

 And I know I am going to achieve my goal before I die.
-While death is not certain but if I survive till the average life expectancy, then I am sure I will achieve it.
-Because I know myself, I might be slow on something and might take a break but I don’t ever stop until I finish what I have started.
-I will never give up on my dreams and my goals unless I find it isn’t worth anymore.
-Sometimes it is difficult to hang in on something but that’s when one must show courage and stick to it, don’t just give up.
-That’s what I have heard from hundreds of motivational speakers and that’s what I believe in.
+While death is not absolute but if I survive till the average life expectancy, then I am sure I will achieve it.
+Because I know myself, I might be slow at something and might take a break, but I don’t ever stop until I finish what I have started.
+I will never give up on my dreams and goals unless I find it isn’t worth it anymore.
+Sometimes it is difficult to hang in on something, but that’s when one must show courage and stick to it, don’t just give up.
+That’s what I have heard from hundreds of motivational speakers, and that’s what I believe in.